Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company states that it operates two dedicated programs that support all its scheme smallholders: the Kredit Koperasi Primer Anggota (KKPA) for individual family units and the Kebun Kas Desa and Village Development Program (VDP) for community plantations.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company reports it operates two scheme smallholder programs: the Kredit Koperasi Primer Anggota (KKPA) and the Kebun Kas Desa or Village Development Program (VDP), a community-based approach for villagers who collectively manage plantations.

 • Y